-We have chosen the below 18 unique Community Tree Planting sites for sponsorship in 2019.
-Scroll down to learn about them.
-Your gift will support site selection, training, tree planting, and monitoring of the site.
+We have chosen 18 unique Community Tree Planting sites for sponsorship in 2019.
+Your gift will support training, tree planting, and monitoring of the site.
 In addition, we couple tree planting with environmental education in the community and local schools, so site sponsors will also support these complementary initiatives.
-Sponsorships range from $7,500 to $50,000, depending on site size and location, include a plaque indicating your sponsorship will be placed at the site.
+Sponsorships range from $7,500 to $50,000, depending on site size and location.

 Aznoian Family and Aknashen Village Leadership